 Now, more than a year after the initial drop, the Off-White x Nike alliance is seemingly as strong as ever.
-A colourway launched in uber-limited numbers earlier this year, Abloh put in honour of the World Cup, and endless have all but confirmed that releases of additional collaborative colourways will fill up the calendar through the rest of 2018.
-Virgil and the Swoosh even laced Serena Williams up with for this year’s US Open.
+A UNC-inspired AJ1 colourway launched in uber-limited numbers earlier this year, Abloh put his own spin on the Mercurial in honour of the World Cup, and endless leaks have all but confirmed that releases of additional collaborative colourways will fill up the calendar through the rest of 2018.
+Virgil and the Swoosh even laced Serena Williams up with new kicks and dresses for this year’s US Open.

 But all of these releases beg the question: when is too much too much?
 Is there still sufficient hype for ‘The Ten’ and subsequent Off-White Nike’s, or is the Swoosh in danger of oversaturating the market?

 The short answer is that everything appears to be going swimmingly.
 Off-White drops continue to sell out in a flash each and every time there’s a release, while new black and white colourways of the Presto and Vapormax have ensured that some of 2017’s most sought-after drops have remained relevant well into 2018.
 The delay of the Converse Chuck 70 – whether intentional or not – also had the effect of allowing it to arrive at just the right time and avoid the potential of being overshadowed by the other entries in ‘The Ten.’
 Serena’s upcoming ‘Queen’ kicks even break the mould a bit with Volt-coloured zip ties – replacing the usual red – and bold gradients along the midsoles.